 About the Junior Company

-1st year: Katherine Bamford, Mila Caviglia, Lauren Hunter, Christopher Mitchell, Isaac Mueller, Catarina Pires, Giorgi Potskhishvili, Guillermo Torrijos, Koyo Yamamoto.
+2nd year: Koko Bamford, Mila Nicolussi Caviglia, Lauren Hunter, Gregory Myles Molnar, Isaac Mueller, Catarina Pires, Guillermo Torrijos, Koyo Yamamoto

 ‘I’m extremely proud of what the Junior Company has achieved in this relatively short time’

-Besides working on their own programmes, the Junior Company dancers also regularly perform in productions by Dutch National Ballet, especially in the big classics like Giselle, Swan Lake and The Nutcracker and the Mouse King.
+Besides working on their own programmes, the Junior Company dancers also regularly perform in productions by Dutch National Ballet, especially in the big classics like Giselle, The Sleeping Beauty, Swan Lake and The Nutcracker and the Mouse King.
 More than thirty former Junior Company dancers have now made the transition to the main company.
-At present, they include one principal dancer and several soloists.
+At present, they include two principal dancers and five soloists.
 The company has really made its mark with successful tours of the Netherlands and abroad.
 For example, just before the first lockdown in 2020, they gave three hugely successful performances in Jakarta and Semarang, in Indonesia.

 Ted Brandsen, artistic director of Dutch National Ballet, says, “I’m extremely proud of what the Junior Company has achieved in this relatively short time.
 All those talented youngsters give a tremendous boost to the company as a whole.
 And there’s a great working atmosphere among the juniors.
 They’re used to working as a group and have performed together all over the Netherlands and in other countries too.
 That’s something you can still feel, even when they’ve moved on to Dutch National Ballet”.